jarv/cmdchallenge/README.md

 Have a suggestion for a challenge?
 Adding a new one is simple!

-Before you do please make sure the challenge you are proposing isn't already covered by an existing challenge and accepting it is not guaranteed!
+Before you do please make sure the challenge you are proposing isn't already covered by an existing challenge.
+We can't accept all challenges so there is no guarantee.

 * Add a new entry to [challenges.yml](https://gitlab.com/jarv/cmdchallenge/blob/master/challenges.yaml).
   * Pick a unique slug name.